- Bloemfontein, Free State

 CUT offers a wide range of qualifications in its four faculties, namely Faculty of Engineering and Information Technology, Faculty of Health and Environmental Sciences, Faculty of Management Sciences, and Faculty of Humanities.
 CUT also commands respect with its relevant research.

 The university is aware of the fact that not everyone has the privilege to study at the main campus on a full-time basis.
-Therefore, selected learning programmes are offered at CUT’s Welkom Campus and Kimberley Regional Learning Centre.
+Therefore, selected learning programmes are offered at CUT’s Welkom Campus.
 An exciting development was CUT’s incorporation of Welkom Campus of the former Vista University on 2 January 2004.
-Learning programmes in Kimberley are offered in conjunction with the Northern Cape Higher Education Institute.
 Through the utilisation of modern technology, some learning programmes can also be pursued electronically via the internet.
-In this way CUT is living up to its status and reputation as a university of technology.
+In this way, CUT is living up to its status and reputation as a university of technology.

 Excellent, quality and inspirational leadership is the cornerstone of any successful organisation.
 This information sets out areas in which managers should lead by example and demonstrate appropriate behaviour to the rest of CUT community.
 At all times, it is expected of all managers to live by institutional and progressive societal values and exhibit the expected behaviours when discharging their duties.